NUMIDEV/Rendez-vousT-ches/README.md

-To find the project switch branche to master
+To find the project switch branche from main to master